-The City has limited tools for adopting policies that would not be preempted by state law; however, this section lays out courses of action Madison is uniquely situated to take to support pollinators, including restricting neonicotinoids and facilitating the expansion of pollinator habitat within the city.
+The City has limited tools for adopting policies that would not be preempted by state law; however, this section lays out courses of action Madison is able to take to support pollinators, including restricting neonicotinoids and facilitating the expansion of pollinator habitat within the city.

-- 1. Adopt a City ordinance banning the use of neonicotinoids on all City-owned land and property.
-Time frame: Short - 2.
-Review planting lists used by the City and landscaping specifications for city buildings and create one master planting list to be utilized by all City departments and the City's Urban Design Commission that promote pollinator-friendly habitats, with a focus on:
+- 1. Consider additional neonicotinoid regulations and/or management practices, e.g. banning neonicotinoids on city land, and/or regulations on time of application.
+Timeframe: Short - 2.
+Review planting lists used by the City and landscaping specifications for city buildings and create planting list or lists to be utilized by all City departments and the City's Urban Design Commission that promote pollinator-friendly habitats, with a focus on: